FredericRuaudel/Caishen/README.md

 ## Description

+**Note:** This is a fork of Caishen original repository based on the last version to date: 2.2 (09/21/2023) refactored to support SPM **instead of** Cocoapods and Carthage.

 Caishen provides an easy-to-use text field to ask users for payment card information and to validate the input.
 It serves a similar purpose as [PaymentKit](https://github.com/stripe/PaymentKit), but is developed as a standalone framework entirely written in Swift.
 Caishen also allows an easy integration with other third-party frameworks, such as [CardIO](https://www.card.io).

 <center> ![Caishen example](caishen_example.gif) </center>